dougch/s2n-tls/.clinerules/TESTING_GUIDE.md

 ### Writing Integration Tests

-s2n-tls uses a Python framework for integration testing.
+s2n-tls uses a Python framework for integration testing, driven by pytest.
 To write an integration test:

 1. Create a new file in `tests/integrationv2/` (e.g., `test_example.py`).
 2. Use the provided test fixtures and utilities.